Home > Camino Frances Guide > Camino Frances Stages > Stage 2: Roncesvalles to Zubiri

 My old photo from 2014 of the food truck at Alto de Erro, these days there’s more seating and a bigger van

 Well done, you’re almost there.
 To enter Zubiri you need to cross a bridge which takes you off the Camino.
-The trail continues onwards and upwards and I know that some pilgrims keep going but if you’re staying in Zubiri (and it’s a good choice) then turn right and go over this beautiful little bridge.
+The trail and the arrows will continue onwards and upwards and I know that some pilgrims miss the turn and keep going.
+If you’re staying in Zubiri (and it’s a good choice) then turn right and go over this beautiful little bridge.

 In Basque Zubiri means “The Town of the Bridge” and the earliest documented record of this little town was in 1040.

-Even if you plan to walk on you should stop and admire the bridge.
+Even if you plan to walk on you should stop and admire the bridge or go find some refreshments.
 On my first Camino I paused beside the river and soaked my feet.
-A lady came out of one of the houses with some cold watermelon which I shared with a French priest whilst watching children play in the little park beside the water.
+A lady came out of one of the houses with some cold watermelon which I shared with a French priest whilst we watched children play in the little park beside the water.
 It’s a lovely memory.

 the bridge leading you off the camino and into Zubiri